Skip to main content

 NAME STATUS AGE LABELS

-One of the greatest advantages of Capsule is that all security policies, resource quotas (ResourceQuota), and resource ranges (LimitRange) defined at the Tenant level by administrators are automatically inherited by every Namespace you create.
+One of the biggest advantages of Capsule is that all security policies, resource quotas (ResourceQuota) and resource ranges (LimitRange) defined at the Tenant level by administrators are automatically inherited by all Namespaces you create.

-This ensures your projects adhere to consumption limits (CPU, memory, storage) and security rules (such as default network policies or security constraints defined by Kyverno) set for your environment, without needing to reconfigure them for each Namespace.
+This ensures that your projects comply with consumption limits (CPU, memory, storage) and security rules (such as default network policies or security constraints defined by Kyverno) set for your environment, without having to reconfigure them for each Namespace.

 Specific quotas have been set on your Capsule Tenant to limit the use of persistent storage (Ceph-Block and Ceph-FileSystem) to the total available space in the cluster.
 If you need to modify these quotas for a specific project, please submit a request to Cloud Temple support.